ranbureand/sitefolio/_projects/venezia-soundmap.markdown

 preview_image: 'venezia_soundmap_00.png'

-excerpt: 'This collaborative repository aims at preserving the heritage sound of the lagoon of Venice.'
+description: 'This collaborative repository aims at preserving the heritage sound of the lagoon of Venice.'
 exordium: ''

 published: false